McFateM/blog-dlad/content/posts/079-Traefik-and-Acme.sh-Instead-of-DNS-01.md

 I've received confirmation that certs are generated only when this critical command, `docker exec -it acme --issue --dns dns_azure -d dgdocker3.grinnell.edu --domain-alias _acme-challenge.obfuscated.info --key-file /certs/dgdocker3.grinnell.edu --cert-file /certs/dgdocker3.grinnell.edu.cert --standalone --force`, is run.
 Also, the order in which the containers are created isn't critical, so in the future it probably makes better sense to create the `acme` container first, and run it before `traefik` and the others are created.

 Now I need to confirm that the generated certs are visible to the _traefik_ container, and that they have proper permissions.
 Looking at that now...

-I set _Traefik_'s debugging level to `DEBUG`, removed all of the trailing slashes from `/certs` references in `docker-compose.yml`.
-WHen I did a new `docker-compose up -d` this is what I got, with some obfuscation:
+I set _Traefik_'s debugging level to `DEBUG`, and removed all of the trailing slashes from `/certs` references in `docker-compose.yml`.
+When I did a new `docker-compose up -d` this is what I got, with some obfuscation:

 ```
 ╭─mcfatem@dgdocker3 /opt/containers/docker-traefik2-acme-host/traefik ‹master*›